edalorzo/fundamental-programming/README.rst

 For me, this possibility of having an object in an inconsistent state is a major design flaw.
 My point is that if the object was properly designed, it should defend itself from getting into an invalid state since its inception.

-We could improve things a little bit if we made a our setter methods to also do validations:
+We could improve things a little bit if we made our setter methods also to do validations:

 .. code-block:: java